hlfshell/alexa-telephonic/README.md

 # alexa-telephonic
-Frankly I'm shocked this isn't a default speaker.
+Frankly I'm shocked this isn't a default feature.

 I want to be able to tell Alexa to contact my fiance/parents/brother/friends with a message - super generic and easy to do, considering how good the voice recognition can be.
 This is a generic function that I'll have to copy multiple times in order to get it to operate with the natural language pattern that I want.